 You should also check the purging and decluttering tips I shared in my 10-Minute Purging Tips.
 Purging doesn’t have to be an all-day project.
 Focus on each area and use the tips I share in my 31 Days of 10-Minute Purging series to make it go quickly and efficiently.

-Back-to-School Calendar for Decluttering Tips
+Decluttering Calendar for Back-to-School Calendar Tips

 - You may find it easier to group three or four day’s tasks together for one child on one day and do the same for each of your other children on sequential days.